 07 of 07

 This list makes no attempt to be complete or to go into the various species of each plant suggested.
 Some have roots, some have bulbs and others are bunch plants.
-What this list does have in common; they are all easy to grow and pleasing to the eye!
+What the plants on this list do have in common is they are all easy to grow and pleasing to the eye!

 - Cyptocoryne Willisii